Drugs A - Z

 -an unusual or allergic reaction to bromocriptine, ergot alkaloids, sulfites, other medicines, foods, dyes, or preservatives

 -pregnant or trying to get pregnant

 Talk to your pediatrician regarding the use of this medicine in children.
-While this medicine may be prescribed for children as young as 11 years of age for selected conditions, precautions do apply.
+Special care may be needed.

-Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.
+Overdosage: If you think you've taken too much of this medicine contact a poison control center or emergency room at once.

-What if I miss a dose?If you miss a dose, take it as soon as you can.
-If it is almost time for your next dose, take only that dose.
+What if I miss a dose?If you miss your morning dose, wait until the next morning to take your medicine.
 Do not take double or extra doses.

 What may interact with this medicine?Do not take this medicine with any of the following medications:

 This medicine may also interact with the following medications: